srdoty/AbstractAlgebraBook/README.md

 pdflatex all-in-one
 pdflatex all-in-one
 ```
 in a terminal.
+(This assumes that you have kept the name of the main
+file `all-in-one.tex` intact.
+If you change that name, then use the
-Yes, you do need to run pdflatex more than once.
-There are other
+new name above.)
+Yes, you do need to run pdflatex more than
-approaches and other compilation commands available; see the LaTeX
+once.
+There are other approaches and other compilation commands
-documentation for your local installation.
+available; see the LaTeX documentation for your local installation.

 #### Dependencies